MacPass/MacPass/README.md

 ##Known Major Issues

-* Databas V1 handling is dodgy. (e.g. attachments)
+* KDBX History is not supported
+* KDBX DeletedObjects are stripped on save.
+This will break synchronisation features!

 ##System Requirement